-The M.A. in Mental Health Counseling Art Therapy Specialization is a uniquely designed 63-credit interdisciplinary program that prepares students to effectively function as mental health counselors and art therapists in a variety of human service settings.
-The program integrates the practice of art therapy within the mental health counseling model, reflected in educational philosophy, course readings and course content.
-The program is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and fulfills coursework requirements for licensure in New Jersey as a Professional Counselor and CACREP Standards for Clinical Mental Health Counselors.
-The program is also approved by the American Art Therapy Association (AATA) and fulfills coursework requirements for registration as an art therapist with AATA and licensure as a Professional Art Therapist (LPAT) in NJ.
+The Master's in Clinical Mental Health Counseling degree with art therapy specialization is a uniquely designed 63-credit program that prepares you for a career as a clinical mental health Counselor with specialization in art therapy in a variety of human service settings.

+The Master's in Clinical Mental Health Counseling degree is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and approved by the American Art Therapy Association (AATA).
+The degree fulfills coursework requirements for licensure in New Jersey as a Licensed Professional Counselor (LPC) and integrates the CACREP Standards for Clinical Mental Health Counselors.
+The Master's in Clinical Mental Health Counseling degree with art therapy specialization also fulfills coursework requirements for registration as an art therapist (ATR) with the Art Therapy Credentials Board (ATCB) and licensure as a Professional Art Therapist (LPAT) in NJ.

-Graduate coursework is a combination of didactic and experiential teaching methods, allowing students to successfully blend theory and practice.
-The program requires that students complete prescribed coursework, practica and internship experiences, and pass a written and oral comprehensive examination.
+Graduate coursework is a combination of didactic and experiential teaching methods in cognitive (knowledge), psychomotor (skills), and affective (behavior and professional dispositions) learning domains.
+The program requires that students complete coursework, practicum and internship experiences, and pass a written and oral comprehensive examination.